-Modern Warfare and Warzone has been out for a while now, but there’re still many gamers complaining about the lag or high ping issue.
-So if you happen to be one of them, don’t worry.
+Warzone has been out for a while now, but there’re still many gamers complaining about the lag or high ping issue that puts them in a shot-first-die-first situation.
+If you happen to be one of them, don’t worry.
 Here’re some fixes that can help you resolve or mitigate the lag.

 First things first, there’re mainly 2 types of lag: one is low FPS and another is high latency.
 Low FPS means the game is challenging to your graphics card or CPU, and high latency indicates that there’s a network issue on either your end or the server end.
 In simpler terms, low FPS makes your game look like a slideshow, and high latency puts you in a shoot-first-die-first situation.

 This post targets the high ping lag issues in Warzone.

 You might not need to try them all; simply work your way down until you find the one that does the trick.